DanLoran/melloDetect/README.md

 ```
 bash ./dataset/getData.sh
 ```
 DO NOT run the `dataset/getData.sh` inside this repo.
-Copy the entier `./dataset` folder and put it somewhere with large storage space before downloading.
+Copy the entire `./dataset` folder and put it somewhere with large storage space before downloading.
 The total space required is aroung 50GB.
 I recommend using this as using this as your database, never modify, augment or delete it.
 The images will be available in `Data/Images`

 To split the data into training and validation set, do something like:
 ```